Etdrick Bohannon

 Etdrick S. Bohannon (born May 29, 1973) is an American former professional basketball player.
 He played in the NBA, among other leagues.

 Born in San Bernardino, California, Bohannon attended the University of Arizona for one year, the University of Tennessee, and Auburn University Montgomery.
-He played four seasons in the NBA for five different teams (from 1997—2001).
+He played four seasons in the NBA for five different teams (from 1997 to 2001).
 Though not drafted by an NBA team, he was selected in the CBA draft in 1997, by the Rockford Lightning.
 In 2001, he signed his first contract abroad, for helping Spanish team Gijón Baloncesto to avoid the relegation to the second league.

-In 2005, he played for the Yakama Sun Kings of the CBA.
+In 2005, he played for the Yakima Sun Kings of the CBA.